explosion/prodigy-recipes/tutorials/google-emotions/README.md

 # prodigy-google-emotions-demo

-This project contains a few recipes to find bad labels in the [Google Emotions dataset](https://github.com/google-research/google-research/tree/master/goemotions).
+This project contains a few tricks to find bad labels in the [Google Emotions dataset](https://github.com/google-research/google-research/tree/master/goemotions).
 In particular, we will try to find bad labels for the "excitement" emotion.

 ![](demo.png)